MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-barriers-troubleshooting.md

 ## Issue: Information barrier policy not applied to all designated users

-After you have defined segments, defined information barrier policies, and have attempted to apply those policies, you find that the policy is applying to some recipients, but not to others.
+After you have defined segments, defined information barrier policies, and have attempted to apply those policies, you may find that the policy is applying to some recipients, but not to others.
 When you run the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet, search the output for text like this.

+> Identity: `<application guid>`
+>
 > Total Recipients: 81527
 >
 > Failed Recipients: 2